 This is why Buzzfeed, one of the most popular sites on Facebook, uses images in every post.
 It has led them to traffic levels that surpass 200 million visitors every month.

 Bottom line: Images should be a main component of all your blog posts.
 They improve your readers’ experience, which leads to a more educated and satisfied audience that enjoys your content more and spends more time on your site.

 The problem you may run into, however, is that images are expensive.
 While some businesses may be able to hire high-quality graphic designers, not everyone can.

 If you want to get great custom images for your content and don’t have the budget for a professional designer, you have no other choice than to create them yourself.

 Naturally, this scares a lot of blog owners.
 But image creation doesn’t have to be scary.
 This article will guide you through everything you need to know to create amazing custom images without breaking your budget or taking up all your time.

-1. Use these 5 types of free or low-cost image sources
+Step 1 – Use free or low-cost image sources

 If you want to create great custom images, you’ll need images for your images.

 Confused?
 Let me show you what I mean.